linsomniac/nanomon/README.markdown

 The following steps will install nanomon:

-   - Copy "nanomon" to some location on the system, such as /usr/local/sbin
+   - Copy "`nanomon`" to some location on the system, such as `/usr/local/sbin`
-   - Create a "/usr/local/etc/nanomon.conf" file.
-(This location can be changed by editing the top of "nanomon")
+   - Create a "`/usr/local/etc/nanomon.conf`" file.
+(This location can be changed by editing the top of "`nanomon`")
    - Add "nanomon" to cron, for example with: `echo '* * * * * root
      /usr/local/sbin/nanomon' >/etc/cron.d/nanomon`

-If you would like nanomon to re-alert periodically if a failure persists, you can set up a cron job to run "nanomon reset", which acts like the service has recovered (without sending an alert).
+If you would like nanomon to re-alert periodically if a failure persists, you can set up a cron job to run "`nanomon reset`", which acts like the service has recovered (without sending an alert).
 So if it is still down, this would cause another alert to be sent.
 However, if the service recovers within 15 (default) minutes of the reset, no recovery will be sent.

-Running "nanomon --help" will display the help message:
+Running "`nanomon --help`" will display the help message:

     Usage: nanomon [options] [status|reset|daemon]

     A small service checking program, which can run an series of commands, check their results, and report when they repeatedly fail, and when they recover.

     Options:
       -h, --help            show this help message and exit -c FILE, --config=FILE
                             Override the configuration file path
       -i INTERVAL, --interval=INTERVAL
                             Daemon mode: How frequently in seconds checks are run -m INTERVAL, --min-interval=INTERVAL
                             Daemon mode: Minimum time in seconds between checks -p FILE, --pidfile=FILE
                             Daemon mode: File to write process ID into.

     If called with the "reset" command, the status of all services is reset to to the default state.
 If called with the "status" command, the state file is loaded and either "OK" is printed and nanomon exits with 0, or information on the failed services is printed and nanomon exits with 1.
 If called with no command-line commands, a check of all services is run.
 Typically this is how it is called from cron.
 If called with the "daemon" command, nanomon loops running its own scheduler rather than running from cron.
 This is useful if you want to run checks more frequently than every minute.

 License
 -------